jlooper/jlooper/README.md

 I'm working on a textbook for kids in grades 6-8, published by Wiley, entitled **Computer Science for Kids**.
 Forthcoming in Spring 2023, it is alighted to CSTA standards and has a fun, game-driven storyline with bespoke print illustrations.
 Follow this project [here](https://github.com/cs4kids).

-I also founded and am the Executive Director of the Front-End Foxes School, a boot camp for and by women, which you can find [here](https://frontendfoxes.school).

 Visit Snappy Squirrel online e-books for kids [here](https://snappysquirrel.com).

 Enjoy [free Machine Learning zines](https://zines.jenlooper.com)!